 Cambridge’s first cohousing community

-Cambridge Cohousing members are the future residents of Marmalade Lane, Cambridge’s first cohousing community currently being built at the site known as ‘K1’ in Orchard Park, Cambridge.
-Forty-two homes ranging from one bedroom apartments to four bedroom homes will be ready in June 2018.
+Cambridge Cohousing members are the residents of Marmalade Lane, Cambridge’s first cohousing community in Orchard Park, Cambridge.
+Our forty-two homes range from one bedroom apartments to four bedroom houses.

 With only 21 cohousing communities in the UK, this is a rare opportunity.
-Our growing multi generational community of future residents are of all ages and are either currently resident in Cambridge or specifically moving to be part of our adventure.
+Our residents are of all ages and are made up of existing Cambridge residents as well as families who have moved to the area specifically to be part of our adventure.

 If you want to find more about cohousing and the homes available then: